 If you have a brick-and-mortar store, investing in an eCommerce website can increase your offline store’s profits thanks to the growing popularity of webrooming, where customers research items online before purchasing them in-store.

-A large percentage of online buyers like to buy local.
+Did you know that a large percentage of online buyers like to buy locally?

 Expanding your reach seems like an obvious statement, but eCommerce does just that - you are no longer bound by your opening hours, parking issues or even what city you are in.

 There are usually two types of eCommerce stores:

 The first type is Business-to-Consumer (B2C) eCommerce, which involves transactions conducted between a business entity and individual consumers.
 B2C is undoubtedly one of the most prevalent and widely recognized forms of eCommerce.
 In this model, businesses showcase their products or services on online platforms, such as websites or mobile applications, to attract and engage with individual customers.
 These customers can browse through the virtual storefront, select products of interest, and make purchases directly from the business.
 B2C eCommerce has revolutionized the retail industry by offering convenience, accessibility, and a diverse range of products to consumers, who can now shop from the comfort of their homes or on the go.